cortexrd/Knack-Toolkit-Library/README.md

 ## Storage

 Provides non-volatile storage utilities using the localStorage and cookies objects.
-It is the base of several other features.
+It is the cornerstone of several other features.

 ### Functions

 -   **hasLocalStorage**: Returns whether or not localStorage is supported.

--   **lsSetItem, lsGetItem, lsRemoveItem**: Saves, loads and deletes text item in app-specific keys.
+-   **lsSetItem, lsGetItem, lsRemoveItem**: Saves, loads, and deletes text item in app-specific keys.

 -   **saveUserSetting, loadUserSetting, setCookie, getCookie,